gabrielgollo/Webchat-app/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# Webchat App - React js

+This will be a webchat app using react js in this frontend.